 Don’t forget to take advantage of various deals offered because of your age or status.
 Discounts are available at many attractions for OAPs, students, or carers, while children under a certain age often enter at no charge.

-Some attractions also offer discounted entry for members of the military, and workers in the police or NHS.
+Some attractions also offer discounted entry for members of the military and police and now, moreso than ever, you're even more likely to find a discount if you work for the NHS.

 While time-honoured centres of tourism such as London, Oxford and Bath offer everything you could need for the perfect city break, turn your eyes instead to the north and the cities of Leeds, Liverpool, Manchester, Sheffield and Newcastle, among others.

 Offering dozens of attractions, great sporting events and a much cheaper nights out than most of their southern counterparts, the cities of the north can dazzle without a hefty price tag.